driscoll/krutch_experiments_in_AI_1982/README.md

-# Experiments in Artificial Intelligence by John Krutch (1982)
+# Experiments in Artificial Intelligence (1979-1987)

 Much like today, the early 1980s were a boom time for artificial intelligence but most of the action in A.I. was outside the grasp of the typical microcomputer owner.
 As *Popular Electronics* put it in 1982: "Artificial Intelligence (AI) is usually associated with big main-frame computers and exotic programming that only a few academics can understand" (90).